Why video-game sales have plummeted: 4 theories

 Loading...

-to $375.8 million, a 19 percent drop from May 2010.
+million, a 19 percent drop from May 2010.
 That makes May 2011 the industry's worst month since October 2006.
-The steep decline surprised analysts who'd forecasted at
+The steep decline surprised analysts who'd forecasted at least "relatively flat"

-least "relatively flat" sales thanks to a price cut for Nintendo's Wii console.
-Here, four possible culprits behind the unexpected flop: 1.
-A "PALTRY" LINEUP OF NEW
+sales thanks to a price cut for Nintendo's Wii console.
+Here, four possible culprits behind the unexpected flop:

-RELEASES The May disappointment "really is about a light new release schedule as compared to last year," says NPD analyst Anita Frazier, as quoted by _CNBC_.
-Just 42 new titles
+The May disappointment "really is about a light new release schedule as compared to last year," says NPD analyst Anita Frazier, as quoted by CNBC.
+Just 42 new titles were released last